oss-review-toolkit/ort/website/docs/guides/docker.md

 ### Docker build fails with an "SSL Handshake" error

 Some web proxies, such as from Blue Coat (Symantec) [do not support TLSv1.3](https://en.wikipedia.org/wiki/Transport_Layer_Security#TLS_1.3), which leads to errors when Docker tries to establish a connection through them.
-The following steps allow to force a specific TLS version to be used:
+The following steps allow forcing a specific TLS version to be used:

 1. Insert `ENV JAVA_OPTS="-Djdk.tls.client.protocols=TLSv1.2"` in the Dockerfile, below the `FROM` line to force a specific TLS version.
 2. Run the build again, it should succeed now.